Escuela Oficial Rural Mixta Triunfo La Paz Handwashing Station Project – Guatemala

 The carpenter will construct the cement sink and 10 faucets.
 He will also be responsible for connecting the water to the new location, which will be right by the bathrooms.
 This will ensure the children leave the bathroom and have their handwashing station accessible.

 The school will seek certification under the Healthy Schools program, a partnership between Peace Corps and the government.
-This project will put them into compliance with the requirements for adequate facilities for washing hands before eating and after going to the bathroom and brushing teeth after eating snack.
+This project will put them into compliance with the requirements for adequate facilities for washing hands before eating and after going to the bathroom and brushing teeth after eating snacks.

 The principal of the school is a very intelligent young woman who is on board with the program and she is leading her team of teachers in the implementation of the project.